April 14, 2017

 These videos describe the different types front-end topologies that can be used to drive the input signal of an ADC.

-These videos describe how to calculate error and noise of analog-to-digital converters (ADCs).
+These videos describe how to calculate the error and noise of analog-to-digital converters (ADCs).

-These videos describe how to design the input driver circuitry for a successive approximation register analog-to-digital converter (SAR ADC).
+These videos describe how to design the input driver circuitry for a SAR ADC.

-6Driving the Reference Input on a SAR ADC (6)
+9Driving the reference input on a SAR ADC (6)

 This series covers methods for protecting a system with an ADC with external components and how to minimize the impact of protection components on performance.